ErpNetDocs/winclient/introduction/commands.md

 ![New document](pictures/new-document.png)

-- Change a document state - the set butttons with which we can change the document state to "Planned", "FirmPlanned", "Released" ... or void a document
+- Change a document state - the set of butttons with which you can change the document state to "Planned", "FirmPlanned", "Released" ... or void a document

 Command Ribbon >> Home: